Dowell-Lab/srworkshop/projectB/day09/worksheets/01_bedtools_worksheet.md

   <https://bedtools.readthedocs.io/en/latest/content/bedtools-suite.html>.

 <img src="images/bedtools_intersect.png" alt="Bedtools Intersect" width="500">

+:yellow_circle: Edit the script to find which p53 peaks overlap with genes using bedtools intersect.
+Write out just information about the p53 peaks.
-:yellow_circle: There are many flags that can define exactly how you want to define “overlap.”
+- There are many flags that can define exactly how you want to define “overlap.”
 What makes the most sense for overlapping ChIP peaks with genes?
 - Consider these flag options: -wa, -wb, -wo, -woa

 :yellow_circle: Write a command in the 01_day9_bedtools.sbatch script for doing a basic intersection to figure out which peaks have any overlap with genes, then run your script.
 It should run basically instantaneously.